Konstantin0804/FastApiRef/README.md

 4. Launch main.py

 OR you can launch it via Docker:
-1. docker compose up --build
+1. docker compose up --build -d

 That's it.